Sugar River Paddle Guide

 The river meanders around significant tracts of agricultural land, which inevitably leads to eroded banks and runoff pollution, contributing to the turbidity.
 Throw in a few dams at Belleville, Albany and Brodhead, which create large backwashes of silt (amongst other side effects), and the mid-section of the Sugar can feel pretty sluggish and sloppy.
 The Sugar is almost always pleasant, but rarely remarkable.
 Its chief characteristic is wooded sections with a natural river feel to it and the occasional glimpse of an iconic farm and barn in the background.
 This part of Wisconsin was bulldozed by the glaciers of the last Ice Age.
 As a result, they left a fairly flat landscape.
 But there are pockets of pretty along the way.
 Our favorite sections of the river are from Verona to Paoli, the Avon Bottoms and the forest preserves in Illinois.

 You might want just to skip the Valley Road to Riverside Road segment, unless you too have a case of the incurable curse of being a river completest.
-First off, it will be almost always too shallow to run without scraping.
-To catch it after a hard rain isn’t even advisable for the following reasons: barbed wire, a cattle gate and downed trees, none of which do you want to encounter in pushy water.
+First off, it’s often frustratingly shallow.
+Secondly, there’s a horrid section with barbed wire, a cattle gate and downed trees.
 You really won’t be missing anything by skipping this that you won’t already experience downstream.
 Riverside to downtown Paoli is quite pleasant.

-This is a pleasant stretch with occasional views of the river valley (hence the road name), lots of attractive gnarled oak trees, good wildlife, and a pleasant clear-water stream with a gravel bottom.
-There is one easy-to-negotiate strand of barbed wires at the very beginning.
+This is a great little trip with occasional views of the river valley, lots of attractive gnarled oak trees, good wildlife, clear water stream with a gravel bottom and a constant current.
 Dane County Parks has done a commendable job purchasing tracts of land along the river here and making them accessible to the public.
 Indeed, there now are two new parking lots with boat access: one at Highway 69 just south of Sunset Drive, the other on Paoli Road just east of Highway 69.
-And the good folks at the Upper Sugar River Watershed Association do an outstanding (and under-appreciated) job of clearing obstructions (in addition to citizen science monitoring of the stream, outreach and activism, etc).
+And the good folks at the Upper Sugar River Watershed Association do an outstanding (and under-appreciated) job of clearing out obstructions (in addition to citizen science monitoring of the stream, outreach and activism, etc).
 Approaching Paoli there’s a runnable dam with an 18” ledge that’s fun to paddle down or play in the bottom.
-There’s no designated takeout in Paoli per se, but there’s public access on the upstream side of the County Road PB bridge on river-right, behind the restored mill, which now is The Hop Garden.
+There’s no designated take-out in Paoli per se, but there’s public access on the upstream side of the County Road PB bridge on river-right, behind the restored mill, which now is The Hop Garden.
 This is accessible via Canal Street, a nondescript dirt road, off of Range Trail.

 This relatively long trip can be broken in two segments by using the make-do access at County Road A. From County Road PB to County Road A is 4.25 miles; from County Road A to Belleville it’s 6 miles.